Ayarina/FridgeHelper/README.md

 - Each user has its own products, and can only view and edit those
 - You can Add, Update and Delete the products, that will be stored in the DataBase
-- The quantity of the products can be updated with the ElegantButton Feature, which is a stepper
+- The quantity of the products can be updated with the ElegantButton Feature, which is a number stepper
 - You can also add an Image, it is optional though, as well as the location
-- Every product has its best location to but it from, and all the products' locations can be viewed on a map
+- Every product has its best location to buy it from, and all the products' locations can be viewed on a map
+- Everything you edit, even the quantity with the number stepper, it is instantly updated on the database

 ## Features used
 - ElegantButton from https://github.com/ashik94vc/ElegantNumberButton